 When you've been diagnosed with MS, can it affect your work or education?

-This resource aims to support you in working or studying with MS.
+This resource will support you in working or studying with MS.

 Many people are diagnosed with MS in their 20s or 30s when they may be building their career or studying for qualifications.
 Others will be diagnosed later but may be thinking about a big career move or have wide ranging responsibilities.
+Some people are diagnosed when they are still at school.
 You may be concerned that MS could affect your plans.

 MS is different for each person so it's difficult to say for certain if it will affect your work or education.
 It will depend on what type of symptoms you experience, how much impact they have and what kind of work you do.
 For example, if you do a physically demanding job then physical symptoms may be more of a problem.
 If you are in education or an office job, where you need to have a good memory and quick thinking, then cognitive symptoms that slow your thinking may have more impact.